Indie Startup

 The percentage of visitors who start their Horse Browser journey, either through a trial or direct purchase.
 Higher is better, but quality matters too.

-¹Our sweet spot for attracting the right users who need what we're building.
+Being above this means we are attracting users who need what we're building.

-We changed from "The Organised Browser" to "The Browser for ADHD" after speaking to customers and internal reflection.
+We changed from "The Browser for Research" to "The Browser for ADHD" after speaking to customers and internal reflection.

 Website Visitors